Buffalo is my home. It is my passion. I've lived in and around Buffalo all my life and every day I learn something new about this city.

 We seek to tell our city’s story through different voices from the past, from the Burning of Buffalo more than 200 years ago to new art and innovation from the last decade.

-We have worked with other local companies to create unique tour experiences as well, including carriage rides featuring Buffalo's Favorite Daughters and Buffalo Lit stops and the full Anomalies tours by wagon with Banner Farm, as well as a unique Women's History tour with Buffalo Bike Tours.
-WE've also created memorable season opener tours featuring local cafes, Grindhaus, Caffeology, and The Intersection Cafe, as well as local bakery, Mundycakes and What's Poppin' Popcorn.
+We have worked with other local companies to create unique tour experiences as well, including carriage rides featuring Buffalo's Favorite Daughters and Buffalo Lit stops and the full Anomalies tours by wagon with Banner Farm, as well as a unique Women's History tour and a Buffalo Lit tour by bike with Buffalo Bike Tours and other local businesses.
+We've also created memorable season opener tours featuring local cafes, including The Intersection Cafe, as well as local bakeries, including, Fairy Cakes.
 No Illusions Tours has also worked with Sobremesa Buffalo to put on a historic dinner celebrating the Pan American Exposition at Buffalo Harmony House.

 We look forward to many more experiences telling the story of Buffalo's hidden past, dispelling the illusions about this area and lifting the city up by breaking it down.